apptainer/singularity-userdocs/mpi.rst

 Hybrid model
 ------------

-The basic idea behind the *Hybrid Approach* is when you execute a Singularity container with MPI code, you will call ``mpiexec`` or a similar launcher on the ``singularity`` command itself.
+The basic idea behind the *Hybrid Approach* is when you execute a {Singularity}
+container with MPI code, you will call ``mpiexec`` or a similar launcher on the ``singularity`` command itself.
 The MPI process outside of the container will then work in tandem with MPI inside the container and the containerized MPI code to instantiate the job.

-The Open MPI/Singularity workflow in detail:
+The Open MPI/{Singularity} workflow in detail:

 1. The MPI launcher (e.g., ``mpirun``, ``mpiexec``) is called by the resource manager or the user directly from a shell.
 2. Open MPI then calls the process management daemon (ORTED).
-3. The ORTED process launches the Singularity container requested by the launcher command.
+3. The ORTED process launches the {Singularity} container requested by the launcher command.
-4. Singularity instantiates the container and namespace environment.
+4. {Singularity} instantiates the container and namespace environment.
-5. Singularity then launches the MPI application within the container.
+5. {Singularity} then launches the MPI application within the container.
 6. The MPI application launches and loads the Open MPI libraries.
 7. The Open MPI libraries connect back to the ORTED process via the Process Management Interface (PMI).